tonysenes/themercom/README.txt

-Neptune
+themercom
 -------
-Neptune is a responsive, HTML5 based, Zen 7.x-5.x sub-theme.
+themercom is a responsive, HTML5 based, Zen 7.x-5.x sub-theme.

 Installation
 ------------
-To install Neptune:
+To install themercom:

-- download both Neptune (latest version) and Zen 7.x-5.x
+- download both themercom (latest version) and Zen 7.x-5.x
-- unpack the theme folders ('neptune' and 'zen') and place them in your site's 'sites/all/themes' directory (or other installation directory if required - see https://drupal.org/getting-started/install-contrib/themes)
+- unpack the theme folders ('themercom' and 'zen') and place them in your site's 'sites/all/themes' directory (or other installation directory if required - see https://drupal.org/getting-started/install-contrib/themes)
-- log into your site and go to the 'Appearance' page (/admin/appearance) - both Neptune and Zen should be listed
+- log into your site and go to the 'Appearance' page (/admin/appearance) - both themercom and Zen should be listed
-- click the 'Enable and set default' link for Neptune
+- click the 'Enable and set default' link for themercom

 Theme settings
 --------------
-Both Neptune and Zen include theme settings, allowing you to customise aspects of your theme (e.g. layout).
+Both themercom and Zen include theme settings, allowing you to customise aspects of your theme (e.g. layout).

-You can find these settings by logging into your site and going to Neptune's settings page (/admin/appearance/settings/neptune).
+You can find these settings by logging into your site and going to themercom's settings page (/admin/appearance/settings/themercom).

 Documentation
 -------------
-Please see Neptune's documentation page (http://drupal.org/node/1946144) for further information regarding:
+Please see themercom's documentation page (http://drupal.org/node/1946144) for further information regarding:

 - theme settings (including layout and max width)